indix/css-optimum-selector/README.md

 # CSS Optimum Selector

-A class for finding unique css selector and multi-selector in most efficient way.
-It will give you the shortest selector for any case.
-It is even shorter than the Google chrome selector.
+A module to identify an unique css selector for a jQuery element in a most efficient way.
+An input of two jQuery elements return a common CSS selector matching a pattern of both the input elements.

 ### Installation
 ```